Todd Kalis: Minnesota Vikings (1988-1993)

-Pittsburgh Steelers 1994
+Pittsburgh Steelers (1994)

 During the off season prior to the 1994 regular season Kalis worked with his agent G. Bruce Allen to find a new NFL home.
 On May 20, 1994, he signed a new three-year contract and began his career with the Pittsburgh Steelers.
-He competed and won the right guard position and joined fellow starting offensive lineman Leon Searcy (right tackle), Dermontti Dawson (center/Hall of Fame 2012), Duval Love (left guard), John Jackson (left tackle).
+He competed and won the right guard position and joined fellow starting offensive lineman Leon Searcy (right tackle), Dermontti Dawson (center/Hall of Fame 2012), Duval Love (left guard) and John Jackson (left tackle).
 On November 20, 1994, the Steelers faced the Miami Dolphins in week (12) of the regular season.
 The Steelers lost the game in overtime 16–13 and also lost Kalis for the rest of the season due to a broken ankle suffered in overtime while completing a downfield block for running back Barry Foster.

-The Steelers finished the season 12-4-0, won the AFC Central Division title and defeated the Cleveland Browns 29–9 on January 7, 1995, in the AFC Division Playoff game at Three Rivers Stadium.
+The Steelers finished the season 12–4–0, won the AFC Central Division title and defeated the Cleveland Browns 29–9 on January 7, 1995, in the AFC Division Playoff game at Three Rivers Stadium.
 On January 15, 1995, the Steelers faced the San Diego Chargers in the AFC Conference Championship Game.
 Late in the fourth quarter the Steelers marched from their own 17-yard line to the San Diego 3 to put themselves in position for a potential winning touchdown.
 However, on fourth down, Chargers linebacker Dennis Gibson sealed the victory by tipping away Neil O'Donnell's pass intended for running back Barry Foster.
 The San Diego Chargers won the game 17–13 and went on to lose 49–26 to the San Francisco 49ers in Super Bowl XXIX.
 The Pittsburgh Steelers finished 1st in the AFC Central Division.